openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-The operands of an operator are evaluated from left to right in accordance with the following rules:
+The operands of an operator are evaluated from left to right in accordance with the rules below:

 -  Any right-hand operand is evaluated only after the full evaluation of the left-hand operand of a binary operator.

-   If using a compound-assignment operator (see :ref:`Simple Assignment Operator`), the evaluation of the left-hand operand includes
+   If using a compound-assignment operator (see :ref:`Simple Assignment Operator`), the evaluation of the left-hand operand includes the following:

-   - remembering the variable denoted by the left-hand operand,
+   - Remembering the variable denoted by the left-hand operand,
-   - fetching the value of that variable for the subsequent evaluation of the right-hand operand, and
+   - Fetching the value of that variable for the subsequent evaluation of the right-hand operand, and
-   - saving such value.
+   - Saving such value.

    If the evaluation of the left-hand operand completes abruptly, then no part of the right-hand operand is evaluated.

--  Any part of the operation can be executed only after the full evaluation of every operand of an operator (except conditional operators '&&', '||' and '?:').
+-  Any part of the operation can be executed only after the full evaluation of every operand of an operator (except conditional operators '&&', '||', and '?:').

-   The execution of a binary operator that is an integer division '/' (see :ref:`Division`) or integer remainder '%' (see :ref:`Remainder`) can throw *ArithmeticError* only after the evaluations of both operands complete normally.
+   The execution of a binary operator that is an integer division '/' (see :ref:`Division`), or integer remainder '%' (see :ref:`Remainder`) can throw *ArithmeticError* only after the evaluations of both operands complete normally.
--  The |LANG| programming language follows the order of evaluation as indicated explicitly by parentheses and implicitly by the precedence of operators.
+-  The |LANG| programming language follows the order of evaluation as indicated explicitly by parentheses, and implicitly by the precedence of operators.
    This rule particularly applies for infinity and NaN values of floating-point calculations.
    |LANG| considers integer addition and multiplication as provably associative;